Want to learn how to make a gluten free sourdough starter—without the hassle and with the best chance of success? You’re in the right place!

 What to expect:

-In this post, I'll:
+In this post, I'll teach you how to:

-- Explain some basic sourdough terminology
+- Understand basic sourdough terminology

 What is sourdough?
 How does it work?